 - Zoledronate infusion can be given to you by your GP or you may be referred to a specialist or clinic.

-- It is important that you do not become dehydrated during treatment with zoledronate.
+- Avoid dehydration: it is important that you do not become dehydrated during treatment with zoledronate.
 Your doctor will advise how much water you need to drink – this is usually one or two large glassfuls before and after treatment.

-- For osteoporosis, your doctor will advise you to take vitamin D (also called colecalciferol) tablets and have enough calcium in your diet.
+- Calcium and vitamin D: for zoledronate to work, you may need to take vitamin D (also called colecalciferol) supplements and ensure that you have enough calcium in your diet.

 - Do you have a heart condition?